dtcosta/Social_Media_Stocks/README.md

 + Summary
 + Tools used
 + Results
++ Links to code

 ## 1. Summary

 With the rise in social media influence on stock market returns, I thought it would be interesting to analyze data and see if there is a correlation between frequency of mention and stock price movement.
 This was achieved by gathering data from the Tweepy Twitter API analyzing 20,000 tweets from various finance gurus and influencers within a week timeframe.
+This curated list of Twitter handles could be used to gage interest in stocks.
 With the data gathered, tickers were counted to find the most discussed.

 Top Tickers:

 <img src ="Photos/tickers_symbols.png" alt="twitter" width="250"/>

+From our date the most discussed stocks were AAPL, TSLA, CCIV, GME and AMC.

 ## 2. Tools used

 <img src ="Photos/twitter_bird.png" alt="twitter" width="750"/>

-In order to run the notebook, you will need a Twitter developer account.
-After being approved, consumer keys, consumer_secrets, access_token and access_token_secret to access the API will be provided.
+In order to run the notebook with the code, you need a twitter developer account, after being approved, you will receive consumer keys, consumer_secrets, access_token and access_token_secret to access the API.
 Here is a link to help you start learning about the Twitter API, [Twitter Starter Guide.](https://developer.twitter.com/en/docs/twitter-api/getting-started/guide)
 Once you have the keys, you must create a file called API.env on the same folder you are running the notebook with the following:

 ```